Last Updated on July 7, 2023

 If you are using water hookups, you also want to use sewer hookups too so that you can dispose of any running water.
 The sewer hose will be connected to the gray tank and black tank on your RV.
 It’s easier to use a sewer hose support.

-Your sewer hose is a wider hose that needs to be first connected to your connection on your RV, then put the other side into the hole on the ground.
+Your sewer hose is a wider hose that needs to be first connected to your connection on your RV, then put the other side into the hole in the ground.
 Only then should you open the valve, first for the black tank, let it empty, then open the gray valve to rinse the hose out.

 However, when you are staying in a park for days or longer, don’t keep the black tank valve open.
 This ensures that it won’t back up and overflow.

 To dump your black tank, you have to wait until your black tank is at least 25% full, but more is the better.
-Only then you should open the valve then close it back up when you are done dumping.
+Only then you should open the valve and then close it back up when you are done dumping.

 To disconnect this hose, you want to always wear gloves because it can get messy.
 Turn off all valves and disconnect from the RV, holding the hose upright.
 This will allow waste to flow back down the hose into the sewer system.
 Always wash the hose before storing it.